 Watch Pet Food Expiration Dates

 “The longest amount of time before the expiration date, the better,” says Intino.
 A bag of dry food you just opened and found that your dog doesn’t like may be useful too, so check with your shelter.

 2. Animal Shelter Essential Supplies

-But perhaps the best reason of all to remember homeless animals during the coming holiday season is that donating to a shelter may help save a life and possibly unite potential families with a loving pet.
+Donations are important too.
+Donating to a shelter may help save a life and possibly unite potential families with a loving pet.

 - $15: a flea treatment for a puppy or adult dog